aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-data/html-string-value/display-bullets-by-setting-cell-value-using-html/_index.md

 ---
-title: Display Bullets by setting Cell Value using HTML
+title: Display Bullets by Setting Cell Value Using HTML
 type: docs
 weight: 130
 url: /net/display-bullets-by-setting-cell-value-using/
-description: Add bullets to Excel Cells using HTML and the easy to use Aspose.Cells for .NET API.
+description: Add bullets to Excel cells using HTML and the easy-to-use Aspose.Cells for .NET API.
 keywords: add bullets in excel, add bullets in excel c#, display bullets in excel, display bullets in excel c#, add bullets in excel with html, add bullets in excel with html c#, display bullets in excel with html, display bullets in excel with html c#, display bullets in excel using html, add bullets in excel using html
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"